-- A forest garden is a productive garden, growing food and wood crops.
+- A forest garden is a productive garden, growing food, wood and other crops.

-- It supplies its own nutrients with mineral accumulators and nitrogen fixing plants.
+- Supplies its own nutrients with mineral accumulators and nitrogen fixing plants.

-- As a balanced eco-system, the predators naturally keep the pests in check.
+- As a balanced ecosystem, the wildlife predators keep the pests in check.

 3. Low maintenance